-Valiant and related cars, including the Dodge Dart, Charger, 3700 GT, and Demon; Chrysler Valiant Charger, Drifter, Ute, and Pacer; and Plymouth Duster, Twister, Scamp, and Barracuda.
-Mobile-friendly adaptations, April 2015
+Valiant-based cars, including the Dodge Dart; Chrysler Valiant Charger and Pacer; and Plymouth Duster, Scamp, and Barracuda.

-In its first year, the sporty Valiant by Chrysler took first through seventh place in NASCAR’s compact car races — and won the Mobil Fuel Economy Challenge.
+In its first year, the sporty Valiant took first through seventh place in NASCAR’s compact car races and won the Mobil Fuel Economy Challenge.

-Muscle cars, like the Plymouth Duster and Valiant Charger, had hot performance, but the Plymouth Valiant and Dodge Dart never lost their reputation for rock-solid engines.
-The Valiant was the basis of the Dodge Dart, early Plymouth Barracudas, and the Australian Pacer — economy and racing cars, panel vans and coupes.
+The Plymouth Duster and Valiant Charger had hot performance, but the Plymouth Valiant and Dodge Dart never lost their reputation for rock-solid engines.
+(The Valiant was the basis of the Dodge Dart, early Plymouth Barracudas, and the Australian Pacer — economy and racing cars, panel vans and coupes.)

 “Darts and Valiants were the Energizer bunnies of compact cars, and many are still on the roads, their reputation for longevity intact.” — The New York Times

 The Valiant was launched in 1959.
 European in feel, with its high-revving engine and torsion-bar suspension, it had an alternator — a Chrysler first for standard production cars.
 The last Plymouth Valiant was produced in 1976; the Chrysler Valiant continued in Australia through 1980.
 In South America, the car stayed until 1982.
 (See launch notes from Chrysler’s executives and styling leader, and from the engineering project leader.)

 “Rarely has a car with so little sex appeal been so popular for so long.” — Author Known

 Valiant performance and racing cars